-WMUL-FM 88.1 MHz, Marshall’s student-run radio station, will feature Red Dawson on Sportsview this evening, Wednesday, Nov.
+WMUL-FM 88.1 MHz, Marshall University’s student-run radio station, will feature Red Dawson on Sportsview Wednesday, Nov.
 11. Dawson was the only returning coach to the 1971 Marshall football team after the 1970 plane crash, which took the lives of 75 people.

 Sportsview is a weekly sports talk show in which the FM88 Sports Team speaks with Marshall Olympic athletes, or other notable people attached to Marshall athletics.
 This show airs at 7 p.m., as part of WMUL-FM’s Sports Night.
 Dawson will be on the program from 7 to 7:30 p.m.
 Also, the program will be streamed live online at www.marshall.edu/wmul.